centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-azure-management-loganalytics.md

 collected by Azure Monitor Logs and interactively analyze their results.

 The *Azure Log Analytics* Plugin-Pack allows you to run KQL queries and monitor number of matched items.
-It can relies on both Azure API and Azure CLI.
+It can rely on both Azure API and Azure CLI.

 ## Plugin Pack Assets